Hadishh/cs188/README.md

 3. in part 3, ghosts don't move independently from each other, so the model is described by a Dynamic Bayes Net; the problem is still solved by using particle filtering;
-   the difference is that rather than using `numGhosts` independent `ParticleFilter`s, we now have a single `JointParticleFilter` whose particles are tuples of positions (one for each ghost).
+   the difference is that rather than using `numGhosts` independent `ParticleFilter`s, we now have a single `JointParticleFilter` whose particles are tuples of positions.